 Whether you are planning to support a specific runner or looking to cheer on the masses, we have all the information you need to prepare for race day viewing along the course or from home.

 Spectator viewing areas

-We recommend that spectators support runners from elsewhere on the course, and meet runners after the race at the designated runner reunite area at the Bank of America Chicago Marathon 27th Mile Post-Race Party in Grant Park.
+We recommend that spectators support runners from elsewhere on the course, and meet runners after the race at the designated runner reunite area after the race.

 Recommended spectator viewing areas: